Beth Huzaye (East Syriac ecclesiastical province)

-Beth Huzaye (ܒܝܬ ܗܘܙܝܐ) (بيت حوزايي) or ʿIlam was an East Syriac metropolitan province of the Church of the East, between the fifth and fourteenth centuries.
-The metropolitan bishops of Beth Huzaye sat at Beth Lapat (Jundishapur).
-The metropolitan province of Beth Huzaye had a number of suffragan dioceses at different periods in its history, including Karka d'Ledan, Hormizd Ardashir, Shushter, Susa, Ispahan, Mihraganqadaq and Ram Hormizd.
-The Diocese of Shahpur Khwast may also have been a suffragan Diocese of the province of Beth Huzaye.
+Beth Huzaye (ܒܝܬ ܗܘܙܝܐ) or ʿIlam was an East Syriac metropolitan province of the Church of the East, between the fifth and fourteenth centuries.
+The names refer to Khuzestan and Elam, respectively.

-The names Beth Huzaye and ʿIlam refer to Khuzestan and Elam, respectively.
+The metropolitan bishops of Beth Huzaye sat at Gundeshapur (ܒܝܬ ܠܦܛ,.
+The metropolitan province of Beth Huzaye had a number of suffragan dioceses at different periods in its history, including Karka d-Ledan, Ahvaz, Shushtar, Susa, Isfahan, Mihrajanqadhaq and Ramhormoz.
+The Diocese of Shahpur Khwast may also have been a suffragan diocese of the province of Beth Huzaye.

 Background

-The bishop of Beth Lapat was recognised as metropolitan of Beth Huzaye in Canon XXI of the synod of Isaac in 410.
-The metropolitan of Beth Huzaye ranked above the metropolitans of the other four metropolitan provinces established in 410 (Nisibis, Maishan, Adiabene and Beth Garmaï), and was responsible for the suffragan dioceses of Karka d'Ledan, Hormizd Ardashir, Shushter and Susa.
+The bishop of Beth Lapat was recognised as metropolitan of Beth Huzaye in Canon XXI of the Council of Seleucia-Ctesiphon in 410.
+The metropolitan of Beth Huzaye ranked above the metropolitans of the other four metropolitan provinces established in 410 (Nisibis, Meshan, Adiabene, and Beth Garmaï), and was responsible for the suffragan dioceses of Karka d-Ledan, Hormizd Ardashir (Ahvaz), Shushter and Susa.